stuartcryan/lastpass-alfred-workflow/README.md

 ## History

+* Version 1.4.8
+	1. If no folder/category is set for an entry in LastPass the CLI returns the literal text "(none)", which is then displayed in Alfred.
+Removed it (as well as translations in other languages).
 * Version 1.4.7
 	1. Changed mechanism for copying to clipboard.
 Now marks passwords as transient, Alfred will no longer store them in the clipboard history.
 	2. Updated icon submitted by [Tom Conroy](https://github.com/tconroy) has been merged in (thanks for this Tom!)